 STEM refers to Science Technology Engineering and Math Learning.
 Why is STEM learning so darn cool?
 It promotes innovation, creativity, hypothesis testing and exploration.
 It has also been found that, in grouping the four together, STEM bridges the gender gap in traditionally more male-oriented learning.
 Read more here.

 Here are some incredible STEM play-based learning toy ideas

 Goldie Box Invention Mansion (pictured in image at the very top of the post)

 LEGO Friends Amusement Park Roller Coaster (pictured)

-Pretend play is really limitless in terms of its benefits.
-It is so open-ended and as a result is so rich.
+Because of its open-ended nature, pretend play’s benefits are limitless.
 Some of the many benefits of pretend play include more complex language use, increased problem-solving skills, better social and emotional understanding, and a stronger imagination.
 The last one is crucial for early literacy because children start to understand symbolic thought as well as other important elements.
 To read more, click here.

 KidKraft Disney Princess Cinderella Castle (pictured)